132nd-etcher/docs/EDLM/index.md

 Automation also gives us a lot of flexibility.
 Let us say we decide to change the font we use for the documentation, and examine the two following scenarios:

 * First scenario, we're using Word.
 We need to open each document, change the style to use the new font, and hope that all the other styles used in the document depend on the main style.
 We visually check for that, and hope we won't miss a line.
-This will take a little bit of time (pun intended) and is very error-prone
+This will take a little bit of time (pun intended) and is very error-prone.
 * Second scenario, we're using Markdown.
 We pull the repo (one click), change one line (10 seconds), then push the repo back (one click).
 This change is absolute over the entire document library, every single caracter is guaranteed to have been updated.

 This stands not only for the font, but for pretty much everything else too.
 Another use case: the application I'm writing lets us define "aliases" for recurrent terms.
 For example, the words "132^nd^ Virtual Wing" can be abbreviated to "//wing" in the Markdown text file.
 Those aliases can be defined globally and for each document in a settings files.
 If we ever decide to become the 131^st^ Virtual Wing, all it takes to update *all* the documents in the library is to change the alias *once* in the root settings file (this is a silly example of course, but you get the gist).